dwyl/gcal/README.md

 from their `Elixir` / `Phoenix` App(s)
 is very welcome to use it.

-If you like what you see, please star the repo. ⭐ 🙏
+If you like what you see, please star the repo. ⭐ 🙏 <br />
 If you have any questions or suggestions, please
 [open an issue](https://github.com/dwyl/gcal/issues/new)